ne0mesys/Scanner/README.md

 ## Requirements

 **Nmap** is required in order to perform the whole scanning part.
-In case you don't have it installed it you can find the instructions below:
+In case you don't have it installed, you can find the instructions below:
 ```
 sudo apt update && sudo apt upgrade
 sudo apt install nmap
  ```
-In order to leverage the whole script you will need as well a softare that allows you to paste your clipboard with commands, this software is called **xclip**.
-In case you don't have it installed it you can find the instructions below:
+You will need as well a software that allows you to paste your clipboard with commands,  **xclip**.
+In case you don't have it installed, you can find the instructions below:
 ```
 sudo apt install xclip
  ```